-• Lines need to be marked for each separate digging project.
-Digging projects would include the following examples: installing a rural mailbox, putting up a fence, planting trees, cleaning up after a natural disaster or major storm, or building a deck.

-• Call Georgia 811 two business days before digging to allow time for professional locate technicians to mark the utility lines.

-• Even if you've hired a contractor, make sure the contractor calls 811 to have lines marked.
+- Lines need to be marked for each separate digging project.
+Digging projects would include the following examples: installing a rural mailbox, putting up a fence, planting trees, cleaning up after a natural disaster or major storm, or building a deck. - Contact Georgia 811 three business days before digging to allow time for professional locate technicians to mark the utility lines. - Even if you've hired a contractor, make sure the contractor contacts 811 to have lines marked.